 Action: Work with Watershed Districts on proper permitting for tiling on private land.
 Action: Address the need for beaver control in public and private ditch systems.
 Action: Implement new technologies in ditch and drainage systems and maintenance as they come available.

+Seek funding for 2-stage ditch design for ditches that are scheduled/proposed for maintenance/cleaning/improvement.

 2) Objective B: Identify key areas within the County that are prone to flooding and implement proper actions to address flood prevention.